-St. Olof Medieval Church in Sysmä
+St. Olof Medieval Church, Sysmä

 The earliest information on Sysmä’s churches comes from 1398.